Relationship Between Resistance And Temperature

 The relationship between resistance and temperature has been a subject of scientific inquiry since the late 1800s.
 In 1827, German physicist Georg Ohm first discovered the equation of resistance, V = IR, which describes the resistance of a conductor as a function of current and voltage.

-ALSO READ: Relationship Between Amplitude And Period
+ALSO READ: Relationship Between Photosynthesis And Respiration

 In general, a material’s resistance increases as its temperature increases, as the higher temperature increases the number of collisions between electrons and other particles, thus making it harder for the electrons to flow.
 Conversely, as the temperature decreases, the resistance decreases as fewer collisions occur, making it easier for the electrons to flow.